 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2019, the Royal Town Planning Institute (RTPI) reported total carbon emissions of approximately 175,600 kg CO2e.
 This figure includes Scope 1 emissions of about 3,900 kg CO2e, primarily from direct fuel use, and Scope 2 emissions of around 30,800 kg CO2e, which are attributed to purchased electricity.
 The majority of their emissions, approximately 140,900 kg CO2e, fall under Scope 3, with significant contributions from business travel (about 38,632 kg CO2e) and purchased goods and services (approximately 1,756 kg CO2e).
-Currently, RTPI has not set specific reduction targets or initiatives, nor do they have any climate pledges in place.
-Their emissions data is not cascaded from any parent organization, indicating that these figures are solely representative of their own operations.
-The RTPI is committed to addressing climate change within the planning profession, although specific strategies or targets have not been disclosed.
+Currently, RTPI has not set specific reduction targets or initiatives, nor do they participate in any industry-standard climate pledges such as the Science Based Targets initiative (SBTi).
+Their emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+The RTPI's commitment to addressing climate change is evident in their ongoing efforts to monitor and report emissions, although further details on specific reduction strategies or future targets are not available at this time.

 Access structured emissions data, company-specific emission factors, and source documents